mehrshad4everrr/gensyn/README.md

 Then scroll down and look for this line startup_timeout: float = 15, , here u need to modify this 15 with 120, and after modifying it will look like this : startup_timeout: float = 120, Save this changes, first use Ctrl + X and then press Y and then press Enter

-\\\\\\\\\\
-After visiting the web hosting provider website, navigate to settings and there paste and save your ssh key Now, copy the command you received after renting the GPU instance and paste it into the terminal where you generated the public key.
-In my case, the command looks like this: ssh -p 69 root@69.69.69.69